MWieland/s1s2_water/README.md

 The following pre-print article describes the dataset:

 > Wieland, M., Fichtner, F., Martinis, S., Krullikowski, C., Plank, S., Motagh, M. (2023).
-S1S2-Water: A global dataset for semantic segmentation of water bodies from Sentinel-1 and Sentinel-2 satellite images.
-TechRxiv. doi: .
+S1S2-Water: A global dataset for semantic segmentation of water bodies from Sentinel-1 and Sentinel-2 satellite images. *TechRxiv*, https://dx.doi.org/10.36227/techrxiv.24081582.v1.

 A peer-reviewed article is currently under review in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.

 ## Dataset access
 The dataset (~170 GB) will be freely available for download from [Zenodo](https://zenodo.org) once the peer-reviewed article has been published.
+Upon publication of the article we will also release the corresponding code to discover and prepare the dataset.